You’ve been diagnosed with lung cancer. What now?

 Your medical oncologist will spend time with you and help you understand your specific situation and will consult with a multidisciplinary team of lung cancer experts to develop a specific treatment plan for you, based on the type of lung cancer you have.

-While being treated at one of our locations in Chesapeake, Elizabeth City, Hampton, Newport News, Norfolk, Suffolk, Virginia Beach or Williamsburg, you will also meet with other lung cancer specialists throughout your treatment program including one or more of the following:
+While being treated at Virginia Oncology Associates, you will also meet with other lung cancer specialists throughout your treatment program including one or more of the following:

 - Lung cancer surgeon

 - Radiation oncologist, who uses radiation therapy to target the cancer cells and kill them.